 One real-life example

 So how does this work in the wild?
 Let’s look at one instance where we developed a predictive model for one of our customers, an e-business company whose revenues are highly dependent on the company’s online performance.
-Of course our customer is investing a considerable amount of his revenue in online marketing.
+Of course our customer is investing in a considerable amount of his revenue in online marketing.

 However, as revenues vary from month to month our customer wants to adjust his budgets accordingly.
 But how can he adjust his marketing spend, not knowing in advance how his revenue will evolve in the forthcoming months?
 Setting the optimal budget seems to be quite a challenge.